flaneurette/tiny-shop/README.md

 # SEO
 Tiny Shop creates SEO friendly URL's of all products.

-# Site.csv|json

-This file contains site wide settings, such as meta tags, logo, javascripts and stylesheets.

 # CSV & JSON files of interest

-Most CSV and JSOn files can be edited, and it is advised to do so for TinyShop to work properly.
+Most CSV and JSON files can be edited, and it is advised to do so for TinyShop to work properly.
 A few are listed below that are required to be edited:

+- Site.csv|json

+This file contains site wide settings, such as meta tags, logo, javascripts and stylesheets.

 - Navigation.csv|json